Robert Anthony Daniels

-(Robert) Anthony Daniels (born June 18, 1957)is a Canadian prelate of the Roman Catholic Church.He is the 9th Bishop of the Roman Catholic Diocese of Grand Falls, Newfoundland, Canada, succeeding Archbishop Martin Currie, 67, who had been the Bishop of the diocese in addition to being Archbishop of his own archdiocese, the Metropolitan Archdiocese of St. John's, Newfoundland.
+Robert Anthony Daniels (born June 18, 1957), sometimes styled R. Anthony Daniels or Anthony Daniels, is a Canadian prelate of the Roman Catholic Church.
+He is the 9th bishop of the Roman Catholic Diocese of Grand Falls, Newfoundland, Canada, succeeding Archbishop Martin Currie, 67, who had been the bishop of the diocese in addition to being archbishop of his own archdiocese, the Metropolitan Archdiocese of St. John's, Newfoundland.

 Biography

 Early life

 Daniels was born on June 18, 1957, in Windsor, Ontario.
 He was educated early on at St. Mary Goretti Elementary School, followed by St. Louis Senior and F.J.
 Brennan High School.

 Career

 Daniels attended St. Peter's Seminary where he received a master of divinity degree from the University of Western Ontario.